 United States Growth Tracker

-- Consumer sentiment has continued to remain low, well below pre-covid levels.
+- Consumer sentiment has continued to remain low compared to pre-covid levels.

 Real GDP Growth 1961 - 2020